Use these savvy tips to bag cheap Eurostar tickets and travel to France, Belgium and beyond for less!

-Cheap Eurostar tickets start from £40 one-way or £80 for a return ticket to Paris or Brussels.
+Cheap Eurostar tickets start from around £50 one-way or around £80 for a return ticket to Paris or Brussels.

-According to rail advice website The Man in Seat 61, the cheapest tickets can only be found between midday Monday and midnight Thursday, and between midday and midnight on Saturday.
+According to the rail advice website The Man in Seat 61, the cheapest tickets can be found between midday Monday and midnight Thursday, and between midday and midnight on Saturday.

 Most Eurostar tickets go on sale up to six months before departure so keep this in mind when planning your trip and try to get in early.

-Just be mindful that these tickets are non-refundable, and you'll have to pay £30 plus the difference in fare if you want to change them.
+Just be mindful that these tickets are usually non-refundable, and you'll have to pay £30 (or £40 for Standard Premier tickets) plus the difference in fare if you want to change them.